albcab/blog/_posts/2021-2-11-Inverse-Auto-Flows.md

 x = f_{\phi}(u) \quad for \quad u \sim q(u).
 $$

 Notice that the function transforming the variable is parametrized by a vector $\phi$, our objective is to optimize this vector.
-The base density $q(u)$ is gaussianlly normal and it can be parametrzied by its own vector $\varphi$.
+The base density $q(u)$ is gaussianlly normal and it can be parametrized by its own vector $\varphi$.
 However, we will assume that the transformation from a standard multivariate normal distribution to a multivariate normal with paramters $\varphi$ can be absorved by $f_{\phi}$, i.e. making $\varphi$ part of $\phi$, see [section 2.3.2](https://arxiv.org/abs/1912.02762).
 This way we have an approximation of our density of interest

 $$
 q_{\phi}(x) = q(f_{\phi}^{-1}(x))\left|\det\frac{df_{\phi}}{du}(f_{\phi}^{-1}(x))\right|^{-1},